READ N TRY

 • Make sure a printed copy of the report contains:

-1. Date and time when report was generated.
-Include full four-digit year.
+1. Date and time when the report was generated.
+Include a full four-digit year.

-2. Contact info of report author or publisher: name, URL, email or phone number;
+2. Contact info of the report author or publisher: name, URL, email or phone number;

-• If report contains colors print on black and white printer and check shades of gray are distinctive;
+• If a report contains colors then print it on a black and white printer and check shades of gray are distinctive;

 • Keep reports bindable:

-1. Design margins so the report content is fully visible when report is bound horizontally or vertically;
+1. Design margins so a report content is fully visible when the report is bound horizontally or vertically;

 2. If a report is usually printed on both sides of paper make all margins the same width.
-Otherwise consider making right or bottom margins narrow to use more space for the report content;
+Otherwise, consider making the right and/or bottom margins narrow to use more space for the report content;

-3. Make top and right margins wider If users may leave notes on the report.
+3. Make top and right margins wider if users of the report may leave notes on the report.

-• Include page number if the report is longer than two-three pages;
+• Include page number if the report is longer than two or three pages;

 • Consider including total page numbers such as “1 out of 15”;